 Osama Bin Laden established al Qaeda with a very narrow agenda: to drive the U.S. military out of Saudi Arabia (the Holy Land), and to punish the U.S. for its prejudicial support of Israel.
 Not that our interference in the Middle East (often, not in the best interest of the citizens of those countries), and our propping up of dictators has helped promote kumbaya in the region, either.
 The point is the public is deprived of these meaningful foreign policy debates while Harris rants, and GOP controlled state legislatures pass bills banning Sharia law.
 Every time Fox News mentions the word “Muslim,” 25,000 Southerners lock their front door.
 Great swathes of the Old South live in great fear of a Muslim takeover.
 Yes, they’re crazy.

 Now don’t get me wrong, I dislike Islam as much as I dislike all ancient dogma, and I have written three books critical of religion to prove it, (yes, I can hear the Sam Harris devotees readying to label me an Islamic apologist, despite the fact I am deeply troubled by Islam) but false hysteria is not conducive to addressing real causes of terrorism nor is it helpful in identifying real solutions.
 Declaring the Koran as the sole source of terrorism is no more sophisticated than George W. Bush declaring, “They hate us for our freedoms.”
 They don’t.
-At the risk of declaring some of my best friends are Muslims, I did reside in a Muslim country for a decade, and Muslims don’t give a hoot whether or not we download porn, drink booze, or let our wives wear a two-piece bikini.
+At the risk of declaring some of my best friends are Muslims, I did reside in a Muslim country for a decade, and Muslims, for the most part, don’t give a hoot whether or not we download porn, drink booze, or let our wives wear a two-piece bikini.
 But they get mighty pissy when Israeli tanks bulldoze another Palestinian settlement, and they certainly don’t like our fighter jets doing laps in the airspace over Mecca.
 Also, they don’t much like our drones killing innocent civilians in countries that we aren’t at war with.
 While these things are happening, and while the Islamic world remains far militarily inferior, there will always be Islamic borne terrorism.
 Despite what is or isn’t said in the Koran.
 I hope Sam accepts my apology.